Attack on Prekaz: Witness accounts

 Witness accounts describe the police operation as well orchestrated which had included special police forces wearing camouflage and utilizing face paint, artillery shelling and armored personnel carriers.
 The police first attacked the Lushtaku families compound which sat in between the Jashari family compound and a ammunition factory from where the police had their artillery.
 After the Lushtaku family fled, the police proceeded to attack the Jashari family compound.

 Serbian soldiers had ordered the inhabitants of the Jashari compound to surrender or they would all be killed.
 When Qazim Jashari stepped outside with his hands up to surrender, he was killed immediately.
 Serbian soldiers also apprehended Nazim Jashari as he attempted to flee and extrajudicially executed him by firing several rounds into his back as he lay on his stomach.

 During the attack, everyone in the house of Shaban Jashari except Besarta Jashari were killed.
-Among the dead were Shaban, Hamëz and Adem Jashari their wives and children.
+Among the dead were Shaban, Hamëz and Adem Jashari, along with their wives and children.
+Adem Jashari's 13 year-old son, Kushtrim Jashari, was the last to die as he took his father's rifle and shot at Serb soldiers.

 On 6 March, police officers spotted a BBC journalist and an Albanian translator who were attempting to capture footage of the destruction of the Jashari compound.
 They were fired upon and took cover, but when attempting to flee they were fired upon again.
 The journalist was bruised when a bullet struck his phone and the translator was struck in the shoulder but was wearing a ballistic vest which prevented greater damage.

 In the ensuing violence, the Yugoslav police killed nearly sixty people, including both Jashari brothers.
 The only survivor was Besarta Jashari, Hamëz Jashari's daughter.
 She claimed that the policemen had "threatened her with a knife and ordered her to say that her uncle (Adem Jashari) had killed everyone who wanted to surrender."

 Evidence gathered later showed that the attack wasn't intended to apprehend of armed Albanian "militants"; rather, the attack was to eliminate them and their families.
 Other houses of Jashari family members were also attacked by the police as well as the residential compound of the Lushtaku family, home of Sami Lushtaku, the commandant of the KLA forces and his cousin, Ilir Lushtaku.
 In response, the UN security council turned to Chapter VII of the United Nations Charter without authorizing the final measure of the chapter which was military intervention.